handlebars-lang/handlebars.js/README.markdown

   helpers for size and speed.
 - When all helpers are known in advance the `--knownOnly` argument may be used to optimize all block helper references.
+- Implementations that do not use `@data` variables can improve performance of iteration centric templates by specifying `{data: false}` in the compiler options.

 Supported Environments
 ----------------------